Updated: Mar 21

 · If you’ve neglected your mother dough for a while, start daily feedings as much as a week beforehand.
 You want it fully active before you mix your dough.

 In the morning weigh the water and add to your mixing bowl.
-Stir in the flour, mixing very well.
-Cover and set a side for 1-2 hours.
+Use a Dutch dough hook or a wooden spoon to incorporate the flour, mixing it well.
+Cover and set a side for 1 hour.
 Autolyzing the flour and water hydrates the flour very well and begins to activate the wheat’s gluten and enzymes.
 It will give fermentation a head-start.

 · Mix the Dough

 Weigh out your sourdough and mix it in to the autolyzed dough until it is well incorporated.
 Cover with a lid or plastic wrap.
 Rest the dough for 15 minutes.

 Now add the miso paste, mixing it in well.
 Cover the bowl again and set in a warm spot in your kitchen, or in your oven if it has a proofing setting.
 Ideally, the temperature will be 90-100°F.

 This stage is where the wild yeast and lactobacilli bacteria do their magic, fermenting the dough and releasing carbon dioxide bubbles that make the dough rise.
 After an hour, wet your hand, slide it down the side of the bowl and pull up that side of dough, stretch it up and gently over the rest.
 Turn the bowl 90° and repeat 3 times.
 Do these stretches and pulls gently and not more than 4 each cycle, so that you don’t overwork the dough and disrupt the bubbles developing within.
 Cover and set your timer for 1 hour.